Music of Montserrat: Holidays and festivals

 The Montserrat December Festival (the local Carnival tradition) is the biggest holiday of the year, held all through the month of December concluding on January 1 and ending with a street parade.
 The Festival is like Carnival on the other Caribbean islands, featuring competitions in various skills, especially the Calypso King competition, street dancing (jamming or jumping up), Soca King, beauty pageants and masquerade performances.
 There are also Christmas songs and caroling.

 December Festival parades formerly included music and masqueraders, and dancers in uniforms modeled on the Grenadier Guards.
 Music is provided by an ensemble of triangle, fife and two goatskin, deep-barreled drums called kettles or booms).
 This tradition is primarily African in style, with little Irish or British influence, and is very distinct from jumbie dance styles.
 The traditional music of the December Festival was last performed in 1988, in St. John's Village.

 Boxing Day is an occasion for music competitions, held in Sturge Park.
 Steelbands, village groups, masquerade ensembles and mummers all perform.
 Jump-up Day commemorates and celebrates emancipation from slavery, and is accompanied by steelbands, masquerades and dancing men carrying chains to symbolize the bondage of slavery.

-Music is also an important part of St Patrick's Day, which is a celebration of Montserrat's Irish heritage and music and has now been transformed into a whole week of activities.
+Music is also an important part of Saint Patrick's Day, which is a celebration of Montserrat's Irish heritage and music and has now been transformed into a whole week of activities.

 Music for Montserrat

-Air Studios, a recording studio operated by George Martin, used to be on the island, and performers like the Rolling Stones, Sting and Elton John traveled there to record.
+AIR Studios, a recording studio operated by George Martin, used to be on the island, and performers like the Rolling Stones, Sting and Elton John traveled there to record.
 After Hurricane Hugo, however, the studios were closed.
 Martin organized a fundraiser (Music for Montserrat) for the island in 1997, which included native band Arrow, Mark Knopfler, Jimmy Buffett, Paul McCartney, Eric Clapton, Phil Collins, Carl Perkins (who died the next year), Sting and Elton John.
 Other local bands performed simultaneously at Gerald's Bottom on the island; the occasion also saw the reformation of Climax Blues Band and the appearance of Bankie Banks.